If we get asked something frequently enough we’ll try to provide the answers here.

-In general the default application selection follows what shipped in Ubuntu 14.04.
+In general, the default application selection follows what shipped in Ubuntu.
 The only reason we deviate from the default Ubuntu applications is if they are not compatible with Ubuntu MATE or pull in lots of unnecessary dependencies.

-The reason for using the default applications as shipped by Ubuntu is the Ubuntu staff support the default applications.
+The reason for using the default applications as shipped by Ubuntu is that they are supported by the Ubuntu Desktop team.
 The Ubuntu MATE team is rather small so sharing the support responsibility makes sense, both for us and our users.

 Why is xyz application installed default when abc application is better?